bashrc2/epicyon/README.md

  * No javascript.
 [Progressive enhancement class A](https://dillo-browser.github.io/pec/).
  * No database.
 Data stored as ordinary files.
  * No fashionable web frameworks. *"Boring by design"*.
- * No blockchain garbage.
+ * No blockchain or AI garbage.
  * Written in Python, with few dependencies.
  * AGPL license, which big tech hates.

-Epicyon is for people who are tired of *big anything* and just want to DIY their online social experience without much fuss or expense.
-Think *water cooler discussions* rather than *shouting into the void*, in which you're mainly just reading and responding to the posts of people that you're following.
+Epicyon is for people who are tired of *enshittified Big Tech garbage* and just want to DIY their online social experience without much fuss or expense.
+Think *water cooler discussions* rather than *doomscrolling* and *shouting into the void*, in which you're mainly just reading and responding to the posts of people that you're following.

 <img src="https://gitlab.com/bashrc2/epicyon/-/raw/main/img/progressive_enhancement_badge.png" width="10%" alt="Progressive enhancement class A: When Javascript is disabled all the essential and non-essential functionality works well.
 It maintains a high degree of similarity with the reference page." title="Progressive enhancement class A: When Javascript is disabled all the essential and non-essential functionality works well.
 It maintains a high degree of similarity with the reference page."/>